 Mansion House (Kawau Island)

 It’s a little bit hard to get to this one – but totally worth the effort.
 Mansion House is located on Kawau Island.
 It’s an hour’s drive to Sandspit then a short ferry to Kawau for the day.
 The Luxury Mansion was once owned by one of New Zealand’s first Governors, George Grey.
 The house was modified and expanded several times but dates from the early 1860’s.
 Visiting this place is a full day’s activity.

 Archaeological evidence of early Māori occupation dating back to 1200 AD is clearly evident within Stonefields reserve.
 There’s remnants of stone and earthwork structures all over this volcanic landscape.
 Whare (Maori dwellings) were built on the terraces.
 Rua (food pits) were dug to store kumara.
 In addition to the Maori settlement remains there are also some old settler homesteads from the mid 1800s and a number of stone walls built by settlers to contain stock.
-Located near Auckland Airport.
+Located in Mangere near Auckland Airport.

 Located in the stunning Wenderholm Regional Park looking out towards the blue waters of the Hauraki Gulf, this historic homestead is open to the public for tours.
 The rest of the park is beautiful too.
 Bring your walking shoes and combine it with a trip to the historic Puhoi Pub.